theirc/airbel/src/_projects/displacement-insurance.md

       This second innovation lab was co-organized by Airbel and DfiD’s Center for Global Disaster Protection to discuss innovative financing instruments for addressing refugee influxes with key humanitarian and finance partners
+  - date: 2018-09-01 00:00:00
+    title: Innovation Lab in London
+    link:
+    link_title:
+    description_markdown: >-
+      This first innovation lab was co-organized by Airbel and DfiD’s Center for Global Disaster Protection to discuss innovative financing instruments for addressing refugee influxes with key humanitarian and finance partners
   - date: 2017-04-01 00:00:00
     title: Project begins
     link: 'https://rescue.box.com/s/14y66hgso9iyejb73zolpglo3myvug0y'